 Passenger vehicle drivers aren’t the only culprits when it comes to pedestrian accidents.
 Commercial drivers of company vehicles and their employers can also be held liable for causing pedestrian accidents in Texas.
 Upon impact, you will likely not know who all of the parties are that can potentially be held legally responsible for paying you financial compensation for your damages; thus, it’s best to consult with a pedestrian injury lawyer with experience handling complex cases with multiple parties.

-Whether or not the employee is in a company-owned vehicle and whether or not they were acting in the course and scope of their employment duties at the time of the crash will help determine whether or not the employer and/or other third parties can be held liable for the driver’s conduct through a variety of legal theories including negligent entrustment.
+Whether or not an employee is in a company-owned vehicle and whether or not they are acting in the course and scope of their employment duties at the time of the crash will help determine whether or not the employer and/or other third parties can be held liable for the driver’s conduct through a variety of legal theories including negligent entrustment.
 An employer can be liable for entrusting a vehicle to an employee the employer knew or should have known was unlicensed, incompetent, or reckless.

-Auto Pedestrian Accident Compensation
+Auto-Pedestrian Accident Compensation

 When a pedestrian is involved in a car accident in Texas, they are entitled to sue the driver for damages similar to what a victim in a car at the time of the accident would have been able to recover.
 A pedestrian can sue for costs that may be associated with medical bills and lost wages, as well as for the pain and suffering that can result from such an accident.
 Typically, the other driver’s insurance policy will cover at least a portion – if not all – of this compensation in the event the policyholder injures or causes the death of a pedestrian while driving.

-Houston, Texas Auto Pedestrian Accident Attorney
+Houston, Texas Auto-Pedestrian Accident Attorney

 Determining the legal implications and liability for an auto pedestrian accident can be incredibly complex.
 Because there are many different elements at play when these incidents occur, it’s important to utilize the knowledge and experience of a seasoned Houston pedestrian accident attorney.
 At Ramsey Law Group, we ensure our clients get compensation for medical costs, lost income, and the help they need after an a accident occurs.
 If you or someone you know has been the victim of an auto pedestrian accident, contact us today for a free consultation.